Afterschool_Incubator_CMYK_blue-01.png

 About Healthy Lifestyles

-As communities across the country grapple with how to help youth make healthy decisions related to legalized marijuana, Denver became the first U.S. city to address the need for a more modern approach to majriuana awareness and education through the design and implementation of Healthy Lifestyles, a 10-hour curriculum used by afterschool providers to lead middle school youth through a series of hands-on activities that provides balanced information and lets them explore how marijuana can impact their lives.
+In 2014, Denver became the first U.S. city to address the need for a more modern approach to cannabis awareness and education through the design and implementation of Healthy Lifestyles, a 10-hour curriculum used by afterschool providers to lead middle school youth through a series of hands-on activities that provides balanced information and lets them explore how Cannabis can impact their lives.
+In response to the needs of the community and recent trends, curriculum on Vaping and Opioids have been added to the suite of Healthy Lifestyles opportunities.

 Meeting the Needs of the